IsGameliel/alx-system_engineering-devops/0x00-shell_basics/README.md

    - this file is to list out all files in the directory.
 ### 2-bring_me_home
    - this file will be used to take you back home.
+### 3-listfiles
+   - this file is used to do a long listiing pattern